-12.2 Urban Design and the Importance of Placemaking and the Public Realm and cultural development, at the same time as enhancing and protecting the unique heritage, character, and identity of these settlements.
+12.2 Urban Design and the Importance of Placemaking and the Public Realm

 Urban design deals with the arrangement, appearance, and function of the built environment in our towns and villages.
 It is both a process and an outcome of creating high quality places that all people can fully engage with, and which are attractive and liveable.